ilammens/IsabelLammens_DuckDev/README.md

 # Isabel Lammens

 ## QA
+Hi!
+I'm Isabel!
 My role in this project was QA.
 I assured that every bug was correctly tracked  in order to keep them all into account when solving them, always tracking priority and severity levels.

 ## Character Art
 Along with QA, I mainly worked on the character art for the game.
 The following are the tasks that I realized in this project.